John Fraser (botanist): Starting out

 Not long content with life in London, Fraser soon began to quit the mercantile counter as often as he could to watch the gardeners at work.
-He befriended William Forsyth who at that time had charge of the Apothecaries' Garden; through that acquaintance he would have become familiar with his predecessor Mark Catesby's travels, as some of Catesby's specimens from his travels were housed at the Chelsea Physic Garden, and Catesby's writings and engravings on the flora of the Americas were also published by the time Fraser moved to London.
+He befriended William Forsyth, who at that time had charge of the Apothecaries' Garden; Through that acquaintance he would have become familiar with his predecessor Mark Catesby's travels, as some of Catesby's specimens from his travels were housed at the Chelsea Physic Garden, and Catesby's writings and engravings on the flora of the Americas were also published by the time Fraser moved to London.

-Fraser took up botanical collecting and, two years after the United States of America had named itself, departed England for Newfoundland in 1780 with Admiral Campbell.
-Upon returning to England, he sailed again in 1783 to explore the New World with his eldest son John Jr. Fraser's early expeditions were financed by William Aiton of Kew Gardens, William Forsyth, and James Edward Smith of the Linnean Society.
-In the 1780s Fraser established the American Nursery at Sloane Square, King's Road, which his sons continued after his death in partnership from 1811–1817.
-The nursery was on the east side of the Royal Military School and extended over twelve acres.
+Fraser took up botanical collecting and departed England for Newfoundland in 1780 with Admiral Campbell.
+Upon returning to England, he sailed again in 1783 to explore the New World with his eldest son John Jr. Fraser's early expeditions were financed by Forsyth, William Aiton of Kew Gardens, and James Edward Smith of the Linnean Society.
+In the 1780s, Fraser established the American Nursery at Sloane Square, King's Road.
+The nursery was on the east side of the Royal Military School and extended over 12 acres.

 Travels

 As the 18th century came to a close, botanists who hunted plants afar were adventurers and explorers, John Fraser among them, fielding shipwrecks, sieges, slavery, pirates, escaped convicts and hostile natives.
 Fraser travelled extensively, from Scotland to England, the Americas, the West Indies, Russia, and points between.
 He began by collecting in Newfoundland from 1780 to 1783 or 1784, and then moved on to the Appalachian Mountains in eastern North America, all without the benefit of railroads or well-established highways.
-By the time he completed his journeys, John Fraser had introduced about 220 distinct species of plants from the Americas to Europe and beyond.
+By the time he completed his journeys, Fraser had introduced about 220 distinct species of plants from the Americas to Europe and beyond.